frontendpatterns/frontendpatterns.dev/src/content/patterns/environment-configuration.md

 Without this pattern, the premise that configuring applications differently across development, staging, and production environments falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on developer experience concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the Environment Configuration pattern by configuring applications differently across development, staging, and production environments, and reinforce it with concise examples or tests.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.